katungi/terminex/README.md

 - [HTML/CSS](https://developer.mozilla.org/en-US/docs/Web/HTML) - UI development
 - Love - Key ingredient (Naah, Just Kidding, It's JS)

 ## WARNING

 The project was built by a coffee-high dev in 3 hours.
 1 hour of coding and 2 for debugging C++ stuff He has no idea about.

 Key things to know:

-- Copy and Paste functions do not work at the moment.
-- I intentionally excluded ```zsh``` for further testing since it breaks when the user has a custom theme.
+- I intentionally excluded `zsh` for further testing since it breaks when the user has a custom theme.
 - Be kind with the critism 🥺

 ## Contributing